 Each Fund intends to qualify each year as a regulated investment company under the Internal Revenue Code.
 As a regulated investment company, a Fund generally pays no federal income tax on the income and capital gains it distributes to you.
-Each of the China A Fund, Emerging Markets Fund, Emerging Markets Sustainable Leaders Fund, GARS[®] Fund, Global Equity Fund, International Real Estate Equity Fund, International Small Cap Fund, U.S. Small Cap Equity Fund, U.S. Sustainable Leaders Fund and U.S. Sustainable Leaders Smaller Companies Fund expects to declare and distribute its net investment income, if any, to shareholders as dividends annually.
+Each of the China A Fund, Emerging Markets Fund, Emerging Markets Sustainable Leaders Fund, GARS® Fund, Global Equity Fund, International Real Estate Equity Fund, International Small Cap Fund, U.S. Small Cap Equity Fund, U.S. Sustainable Leaders Fund and U.S. Sustainable Leaders Smaller Companies Fund expects to declare and distribute its net investment income, if any, to shareholders as dividends annually.
 Each of the Emerging Markets Debt Fund, Global Infrastructure Fund and Realty Income & Growth Fund expects to declare and distribute its net investment income, if any, to shareholders as dividends monthly.
 Each of the Intermediate Municipal Income Fund, Short Duration High Yield Municipal Fund and Ultra Short Municipal Income Fund expects to declare daily and distribute its net investment income, if any, to shareholders as dividends monthly.
-Capital gains, if any, may be distributed at least annually.
+Each of the Intermediate Municipal Income Fund, Short Duration High Yield Municipal Fund and Ultra Short Municipal Income Fund expects to declare daily and distribute its net investment income, if any, to shareholders as dividends monthly.
+Capital gains, if any, may be distribute at least annually.
 A Fund may distribute income dividends and capital gains more frequently, if necessary, in order to reduce or eliminate federal excise or income taxes on a Fund.
 All income and capital gain distributions are automatically reinvested in shares of the applicable Fund.
 You may request in writing a payment in cash if the distribution is in excess of \$5.